Your lender can apply to court to repossess your home if you miss mortgage or other loan repayments secured on your home.

 Repossession should be a last resort.

-You could also be affected by repossession if you rent and your landlord is in mortgage arrears.
+Tenants can be affected by repossession if your landlord has mortgage arrears.

 What happens to your home after repossession

 The lender sells your home and keeps some of the proceeds to pay off:

 - your mortgage debt